Meme1079/PsychWiki/PsychWiki_Source/Lua Coding Docs/Basics of Coding.md

 ```

 ### Break Statement
-Break statement forcefully stops any iterative statements from looping.
-This mainly used to forcefully break the loop on a specific condition that is set on.
-This is define with the `break` keyword obviously.
+A break statement forcefully stops any iterative statements from looping.
+A break statement is mainly used to forcefully break the loop depending on a specific condition.
+A break statement uses the `break` keyword.

 Example:
 ```lua